Hanabiraa/my-obsidian-wiki/wiki/math/terms/Betweenness centrality.md

 > number of shortest paths going through that node (through all pairs)

+## definition

-## node is important if it is bridge
+node is important if it is bridge

 ![[Pasted image 20230321181750.png]]